 A parent device (which has device bays)

 This parent/child relationship is not suitable for modeling chassis-based devices, wherein child members share a common control plane.
+Instead, line cards and similarly non-autonomous hardware should be modeled as inventory items within a device, with any associated interfaces or other components assigned directly to the device.

 Device Component Templates